pkourouklidis/panoptes-wiki/Core-Concepts.md

 ## Algorithm
 An _Algorithm_ can be used to detect dataset shift.
 There are two kinds of _Algorithms_ that a user can define. _Base Algorithms_ and _Higher Order Algorithms_.
-A _Base Algorithm_ receives as input historical data (ie. data that was used to train the ML model) and live data (ie. recent data seen in inference requests).
+A _Base Algorithm_ receives as input historical data (ie. data that was used to train the ML model) and live data (ie. recent data seen in prediction requests).
 A _Higher Order Algorithm_ receives as input, a set of outputs from previous executions of other _Algorithms_.

 ```
-BaseAlgorithm kolmogorovSmirnov{
+BaseAlgorithm kolmogorovsmirnov{
     codebase "https://gitlab.agile.nat.bt.com/BETALAB/research/panoptes/example-algorithm-repo"
     runtime pythonFunction
     severity levels 2